deca-protocol/docs/src/IPFSNodes.md

    ```
    **NOTE: service must be set as active (running), if not please verify the preview steps**

+## Set IPFS as a daemon and Nginx Reverse Proxy

 ### Nginx Reverse Proxy for a public gateway and websocket
+> NOTE: websocket is required for the Orbitdb which hold search.deca.eco
+> our carbon credits distributed database

 The Gateway setup:
 Change the server name for your own domain name: